 Medical Marijuana and Workplace Intoxication

-The nuances of the medical use of marijuana made headlines back in 2013.
+The nuances of the medical use of marijuana first made headlines back in 2013.
 The RCMP stripped veteran officer Cpl.
 Ron Francis of his uniform for smoking marijuana in public.
 His doctor had prescribed the drug for Post Traumatic Stress Disorder (PTSD).
 To raise awareness of the stigma of PTSD, Cpl.
 Francis smoked marijuana in public while dressed up in his red serge.
 The RCMP took exception to this action.
 Very sadly, Cpl.
 Francis committed suicide shortly after the discipline hearing.
 This incident magnified the emotionally charged nature of medical marijuana in the workplace.
 It also highlighted the dire need for both employers and employees to manage the issue with sensitivity, tact and prudence.

 Cannabis by Prescription